Andrew Petter

 Andrew J. Petter (born 1953) is a former academic and provincial politician in British Columbia, Canada.
 He represented the electoral district of Saanich South in the Legislative Assembly of British Columbia from 1991 to 2001.
 A member of the British Columbia New Democratic Party (BC NDP) caucus, he served in various cabinet posts under premiers Mike Harcourt, Glen Clark, Dan Miller and Ujjal Dosanjh, including as Attorney General of British Columbia from February to November 2000.

 After politics, he worked as the dean of the University of Victoria Faculty of Law from 2002 to 2008, then served two terms as president and vice-chancellor of Simon Fraser University from 2010 to 2020.
-He served as board chair of provincial Crown agency Innovate BC from 2021 to 2024, and was elected to be a director of Coast Capital Savings Credit Union in April 2024.
+He served as board chair of provincial Crown agency Innovate BC from 2021 to 2024 and as director of Coast Capital Savings Federal Credit Union from 2024 to 2026.
 He has written extensively about the role of the Canadian Charter of Rights and Freedoms and its effect on government powers and decision making.
+Since 2021, he has practiced law as Counsel with Arvay Finlay LLP.